Historical Treaties of Southeast Asia

 Venue

-This guest lecture presents some of the recent results of the research programme Historical Treaties of Southeast Asia, which investigates treaty-making and cross-cultural diplomacy between indigenous Southeast Asian polities and colonial powers in Southeast Asia from the mid-eighteenth to the early twentieth century.
+This guest lecture presents recent findings from the research programme Historical Treaties of Southeast Asia, which examines treaty-making and cross-cultural diplomacy between indigenous Southeast Asian polities and European colonial powers from the mid-eighteenth to the early twentieth century.

 treaty of Laubaun